volleyhq/volley-cli/README.md

    volley listen --source abc123xyz --forward-to http://localhost:3000/webhook
    ```

+   **That's it!** No connection or destination setup required.
+The CLI will automatically forward events from your source to localhost.

 The CLI will poll for new webhook events and forward them to your local endpoint in real-time.

 ## Volley vs Other Solutions